roseengineering/rffilter/README.md

 ## Crystal mesh filters.

+### 1. The "Crystal Ladder Filters for All" filter.

 Build a 2400 Hz bandwidth crystal filter.
 This filter is from an example in Steder's "Crystal Ladder Filters for All" paper in QEX.